microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

     - [Supported Pricing Tiers](#supported-pricing-tiers)

-The Maven Plugin for Azure Web Apps provides seamless integration of Azure Web Apps into Maven, and makes it easier for developers to deploy to Web App (on Windows) and [Web App on Linux](https://docs.microsoft.com/azure/app-service-web/app-service-linux-intro) in Azure.
+The Maven Plugin for Azure App Service Web Apps provides seamless integration into Maven projects, and makes it easier for developers to deploy to Web App (on Windows) and [Web App on Linux](https://docs.microsoft.com/azure/app-service-web/app-service-linux-intro) in Azure.

-**Note**: This plugin is still in preview; feedback and feature requests are warmly welcome.

 ## Prerequisites